Disagreement percolation for the hard-sphere model: Dependently thinning Poisson to hard-sphere

 \subsection{The thinning}

-This section presents a coupling between a hard-sphere PP law and a dominating Poisson PP law.
-The coupling is an explicit dependent thinning from the dominating Poisson PP. The thinning probability is related to the logarithm of the free energy.
+This section presents a coupling between a hard-sphere PP and a dominating Poisson PP. The coupling is an explicit dependent thinning from the dominating Poisson PP. The thinning probability\footnote{The established name for keeping a point as part of the smaller thinned PP.} is related to the logarithm of the free energy.
 Its explicit form implies the measurability of the coupling with respect to the boundary condition.